 - when they last visited each page.

 This means you can see when your target accounts’ web engagement increases as a result of your Terminus advertising campaigns and other ABM efforts.
 Look for an uptick in engagement rates, total visits, visitors per account, pages per visit, and visits on high-value pages on your website after an account has been served ads.
 These metrics demonstrate that your ads are driving web traffic from the right accounts, even from individuals who don’t immediately click.

 Using these KPIs, our own marketing team found that in one quarter, target accounts that were shown Terminus ads engaged with our website at over 4X the rate of target accounts that weren’t in a Terminus campaign.

 Even better, engagement can trigger your sales development team to actively work an account rather than relying on form fills to activate follow-up.
-When your sales reps see exactly how their accounts are engaging with your site, they have the information they need to initiate relevant one-to-one outreach and get your target buyers even more engaged.
+When your sales reps see exactly how their accounts are engaging with your site using Terminus’ account intelligence, they’ll have the information they need to initiate relevant one-to-one outreach and get your target buyers even more engaged.

-This, in turn, leads to the account progressing through the marketing and sales funnel toward closed-won.
+This, in turn, leads to the account progressing through the marketing and sales funnel faster toward closed-won.

 Accelerate: Pipeline and Revenue Metrics

 Engagement is a strong predictor of an account becoming a sales opportunity and moving forward in the sales process.
 This progression is typically tracked by measuring an increase in conversion rates and pipeline velocity — in other words, are more accounts moving to the next positive stage of the sales cycle?
 How quickly?